 Fidanacogene elaparvovec is a novel gene therapy which has been found to effective and well tolerated in adult males with haemophilia B

-The press release rates to the BENEGENE-2 study, which was a single arm trial, designed to evaluate the efficacy and safety of fidanacogene elaparvovec in adult male participants with moderately severe to severe haemophilia B (defined by a Factor IX circulating activity of 2% or less).
+The BENEGENE-2 study was a single arm trial, designed to evaluate the efficacy and safety of fidanacogene elaparvovec in adult male participants with moderately severe to severe haemophilia B (defined by a Factor IX circulating activity of 2% or less).
 The primary outcome was the ABR for total bleeds from week 12 to month 15 post-infusion.
 In the trial, 45 eligible participants completed at least six months of routine exogenous FIX prophylaxis therapy during the study lead-in before receiving a single intravenous dose of fidanacogene elaparvovec (5e11 vg/kg).

 Fidanacogene elaparvovec and annualised bleeding rate

-The press release reports that the mean ABR for all bleeds was 1.3 for the 12 months from week 12 to month 15 compared to an ABR of 4.43 during the lead-in 6 months pre-treatment period, giving in a 71% reduction in ABR (p<0.0001) after a single dose of fidanacogene elaparvovec.
+The mean ABR for all bleeds was 1.3 for the 12 months from week 12 to month 15 compared to an ABR of 4.43 during the lead-in six months pre-treatment period, giving in a 71% reduction in ABR (p<0.0001) after a single dose of fidanacogene elaparvovec.

 For secondary endpoints, there was a 78% reduction in treated ABR (p=0.0001) and a 92% reduction in the annualised infusion rate (p<0.0001).
 The mean FIX activity was 27% after 15 months and 25% at 24 months and the mean steady-state FIX concentration was significantly higher than the pre-specified threshold of 5% (p<0.0001).

-The press release also notes that Fidanacogene elaparvovec has been granted breakthrough, regenerative medicines advance therapy (RMAT) and orphan drug designations from the US Food and Drug Administration, as well as PRIority MEdicines (PRIME) and orphan drug designation from the European Medicines Agency.
+Fidanacogene elaparvovec has been granted breakthrough regenerative medicines advance therapy (RMAT) and orphan drug designations from the US Food and Drug Administration, as well as PRIority MEdicines (PRIME) and orphan drug designation from the European Medicines Agency.